 Le Bo a Mil, Meribel Village – +33 (0) 4 79 00 59 24

 Rustic and traditional Savoyard food right on our doorstep here in Meribel Village.
 It’s a unique building set in the cellar of an old chalet.
 If you want a good fondue or an onion soup then it’s perfect at only a stone’s throw from our chalets.
 You only need one course here, portions are huge!

 Le Refuge, Meribel Town Centre -+33 (0) 4 79 08 61 97

-Meribel’s most popular eatery, always full and buzzing.
+Meribel’s most popular eatery, it’s always full and buzzing.
 Great pizzas, steaks and pasta right in the heart of Meribel, ideal for families on the staff night off, or party goers who want a quick bite to eat before hitting the bars!

 Le Fromagerie, Meribel Town Centre – +33 (0) 4 79 08 55 48

-Traditional Savoyard food – Fondue, Raclette etc only really for the cheese lovers amongst you.
-It is the best Fondue in Meribel and the delicious charcuterie only stops coming when you’re full to the brim!
+Traditional Savoyard food – Fondue, Raclette etc but only really for the cheese lovers amongst you.
+It is the best Fondue in Meribel and the delicious charcuterie only stops coming when you’re fill to the brim!
 Sample true local cuisine in the centre of Meribel, but beware of the smell of Le Fromage!